PingCAP-QE/corrupttest/readme.md

 `cargo +nightly run -- -a fast -m 1 -w single -o logs/single.log -l 100` only runs the first 100 tables.

+The result is written to both stderr and the log.

+### How to test all

 There is a [script](./enumerate.sh) to run all combinations of the flags, modify them when needed.

+There is also a binary tool to parse the logs (maybe we should take the benefit of slog to avoid parsing 🥲), and turn them into a csv.

+`cargo run --bin log2csv -- -p logs`
 ## For developers

 People who want to add/maintain the tests most likely need to modify the following files: